"Greetings, ambassador, and welcome to my palace. This is where I conduct the affairs of my empire."

 There's a whole slew of editors available for Master of Orion I, but Numero Uno is Oreo.
 (Mmm . . . oreo . . . ) The editor I'm most familiar with for Master of Orion II is Corion2.
-I don't currently know of any editors for Master of Orion III (not that I've looked).
+I don't know of any editors for Master of Orion 3, not that I've looked.

 Star Trek in the MoO II Universe??

 Yes!
 It is possible to simulate the Star Trek races in the MoO II environment, sort of.
 For that matter, you can simulate races or characters from any (usually sci-fi) series you want.
-I'm indebted to http://www.cs.tamu.edu/people/richards/ for this idea (though the page seems now to be defunct).
+I'm indebted to http://www.cs.tamu.edu/people/richards/ for this idea (that page is defunct now, but that's where I found it).
 What you do is start the game with whatever parameters you want, then save and exit.
 Open the save game in Corion2 (or your favorite Moo II editor), and modify the computer opponents.
 This can be used to create any custom computer players you wish; what the site above was doing was recreating the Star Trek:DS9 environment.
 I've taken that as my starting point and created a set of parameters to simulate ST:NG and the Star Trek universe from the original series.
 I've also created one for Babylon 5 (set at the point where the series begins).
 This method does work pretty well, but, I don't think it really gives the feel of the universe you're recreating, since all the images (ships, race leaders, etc.) are still MoO graphics.
 But still, it's a pretty neat idea, and it does let you simulate whatever sci-fi (or other) universe strikes your fancy.
 Here are parameters for the various scenarios: